AspireOrg/aspirewallet/README.md

 Development
 -----------

 The easiest way to develop locally is to install Federated Node in Docker environment.
-If you already have Bitcoin Core addrindex, Counterparty Server and Counterblock, then Counterwallet can be manually installed using either of these approaches:
+If you already have Bitcoin Core addrindex, Aspire Server and Aspireblock, then Aspirewallet can be manually installed using either of these approaches:

-* Stand-alone Docker environment: refer to docker\start.sh in the Counterwallet source code.
+* Stand-alone Docker environment: refer to docker\start.sh in the Aspirewallet source code.
-* Manually: example based on the Docker template for Counterwallet on Ubuntu 16.04 is provided below.
+* Manually: example based on the Docker template for Aspirewallet on Ubuntu 16.04 is provided below.

 ### Manual installation in local environment (Ubuntu 16.04 x64):
 1. Download required release or branch (optionally check Pull Requests, if any).